Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 # Pawesome Gromming

-The Pawesome grooming website is a page for dog owners looking for a place to get their dogs trimmed and groomed.
+The Pawesome grooming website is a page for dog owners looking for a place to get their dogs cleaned, trimmed and groomed.
-On this webpage you will be able to find information about the services offerd, and pictures of dogs.
+On this webpage you will be able to find information about the services offerd, and pictures of beautiful grommed dogs.

 Users of this website will be able to find information about the services offerd, an about us section, our services section, adress and contact information.
-The website also have a gallery with beautiful pictures of dogs, and a page for signing up for a grooming of your dog.
+The website also have a gallery with beautiful pictures of dogs, and a page to signing up for a grooming of your dog.